Mrlution/RectilinearPackingProblemSolver/README.md

 # How this work

 ## NFP
-Out NFP is used to avoid overlap between objects.
+Outter NFP is used to avoid overlap between objects.
 Inner NFP is used to ensure the objects in the bin.

 ![](images/nfp.png)

 ## Below left stratage
-Any Object is packed at the below left position.
+All Object is packed at the below left position.

 ![](images/belowleft.png)